Legacy and Estate Planning

 A comprehensive estate plan will provide you with documents that support the plan you choose to have in place.
 These documents will provide you with what you need in case you are still alive but unable to act or choose what you want.
 They will also provide you with documents to distribute your assets to others if you are no longer alive.

 Beyond simply having the documents drafted a good plan will detail who is to act and also provide the individuals responsible with the knowledge to act when needed.
-A well thought plan will consider state and federal estate taxes as well as guidance for who can help them manage your estate.
+A well thought plan will consider state and federal estate taxes.
+It should also act as guidance for who will manage your estate.
 While we cannot serve as your trustee or executor we can help your appointed individuals to carry out your estate plan.

 How much do estate planning services cost?